autosome-ru/dream2022/README.md

 - `--seed` -- the seed for pseudo-random numbers generator (we use 42 as a default);
 - `--model_dir` -- directory where the trained models will be stored (here, the script will save models to a `model_1`).

-Note that models are saved each epoch, i.e. given the fact the use 80 training epochs, your final model of interest will be the last one (`model_80.pth`).
+Note that models are saved each epoch, i.e. given the fact the we use 80 training epochs, your final model of interest will be the last one (`model_80.pth`).

 You'll also probably would like to obtain predictions from newly re-trained models.
 For that purpose, you need to change those two arguments in the `test.sh` script:
 - `--output` -- a path to a file where predictions will be stored;